jayoung/pamlApps/README.md

 ## to do
-- for branch PAML, make small legend to show labelType
+- maybe, for branch PAML, make small legend to show labelType